PerkfolioApp/perkvault-privacy/README.md

 ### Subscription Data

-If you subscribe to Perkfolio Pro, your subscription is processed entirely through Apple's App Store.
+If you subscribe to PerkVault Pro, your subscription is processed entirely through Apple's App Store.
 We do not collect, store, or have access to your payment information.
 Apple handles all billing and provides us only with anonymized confirmation of your subscription status.
 Apple's data practices are governed by [Apple's Privacy Policy](https://www.apple.com/legal/privacy/).

 ### Advertising (Future)

 We may in the future display advertisements to free-tier users through Google AdMob or similar ad networks.
 If and when this is implemented, this Privacy Policy will be updated to reflect what data those networks may collect.
-Perkfolio Pro subscribers will not see advertisements.
+PerkVault Pro subscribers will not see advertisements.

 ---